How To Dehydrate Frozen Vegetables

 Step One

-You start with spreading out the frozen vegetables on cookie sheets.
+You start by spreading out the frozen vegetables on cookie sheets.
 You may see the white bath towel I have underneath the cookie sheets to let the condensation be absorbed rather than run all over the countertop.

 I let them get to room temperature so the moisture would not drip inside my dehydrator.